Web Officers

 3. Overview:

-2. Implementation Team Meetings
+2. Implementation Team Members and Meetings:

-In addition to these formal meetings, the Alliance coordinators from both groups maintained regular contact throughout the reporting period to monitor the Alliance's progress and results.
+Alliance meetings were conducted in-person and by telephone.
+The Alliance coordinators from each group maintained regular contact throughout the reporting period to monitor the Alliance's progress and results.

 3. Results of Alliance Activities in Support of Agreement Goals

-Dissemination: Alliance Program participant shared information on OSHA-developed or OSHA Alliance Program-developed tools and resources, OSHA standards/rulemakings, enforcement, or outreach campaigns.
+Dissemination: Alliance Program participants shared information on OSHA-developed or OSHA Alliance Program-developed tools and resources, OSHA standards/rulemakings, enforcement, or outreach campaigns.

 Dissemination/